dotstudio-io/fi-seed/test/README.md

 # Fi-Seed Test Suite
-This test suite is design to test an application running a http or https server.
+This test suite is designed to test an application running a http or https server.

 ## Test directory structure